 Terminal (2018 film) is strictly for viewers who can’t get enough of Margot Robbie’s Harley Quinn.
-And those looking for a filmmaker’s tutorial on mood lighting.
+As well as viewers looking for a filmmaker’s tutorial on mood lighting.

 Terminal (2018 film) Synopsis

-Two hitmen, a janitor, a waitress, a dying school teacher, and a mysterious criminal mastermind gets embroiled in a murderous game of cat and mouse.
-The stakes of which are the exclusive rights to the mastermind’s lucrative hit contracts.
+Two hitmen, a janitor, a waitress, a dying school teacher, and a mysterious criminal mastermind get embroiled in a murderous game of cat and mouse.
+The stakes: the exclusive rights to the mastermind’s lucrative hit contracts.

 Terminal (2018 film) falls into this category.
-Though overcooked, the luscious set pieces are undeniably seductive eye candy.
-For Daz3D fans like me, it’s also a 90 minute tutorial on mood lighting, a tutorial further made attractive by the deliciously delirious Margot Robbie who proves she is indeed perfect for the role of the mental Harley Quinn.
+Though often overcooked, the luscious set pieces are seductive eye candy.
+For Daz3D fans like me, it’s also a 90 minute tutorial on mood lighting, one truly fun to sit through thanks to the deliciously delirious Margot Robbie.
+(Sidenote: she proves she is indeed perfect for the role of the mental Harley Quinn)

-In addition, to me, there’s also some sort of weird satire of the Saw franchise.
-I didn’t hate this, but neither do I see the point too.
-In short, this naughty parody does no more than to add to the question of, “was all of that really, really necessary?”
-Could the movie have been shorter, tighter, and more involving?
+Worse, there’s also some sort of weird satire of the Saw franchise.
+To be clear, I don’t hate this but neither do I see the point too.
+Simply put, that naughty parody does no more than to create the question of, “was all of that really, really necessary?”
+Would the movie be tighter and more involving without it?